What are you looking for?

 - Foundation to work in the Maritime motion picture industry

 Makeup Artistry is legislated as a licensed trade within Nova Scotia.
-Upon successful completion of this program you will receive a diploma in Makeup Artistry and Design and be prepared to write the licensing exam of the Cosmetology Association of Nova Scotia.
+Upon successful completion of this program you will receive a diploma in Makeup Artistry Technician and be prepared to write the licensing exam of the Cosmetology Association of Nova Scotia.

 Passing this exam allows you to receive your license in Makeup Artistry.
 Only license holders are able to perform make-up applications professionally.

-The Makeup Artistry and Design program offers a strong and thorough foundation in makeup artistry, an important consideration for those wanting to participate in the Maritime motion picture industry.
+The Makeup Artistry Technician program offers a strong and thorough foundation in makeup artistry, an important consideration for those wanting to participate in the Maritime motion picture industry.
 It is also a prerequisite towards obtaining membership within the motion picture workforce.

 Students should check with local film technician organizations and associations for up to date prerequisites and requirements for membership.